 The method for computing and allocating annual earnings (e.g., interest, dividends) on your IRA will differ based on the nature and issuer of the investments chosen.
-Refer to the investment prospectus or contract for the methods used for computing and allocating annual earnings.
+Refer to the investment prospectus or contract for methods used in computing and allocating annual earnings.